zencart/documentation/content/dev/code/notifiers.md

 <pre> $this->notify('NOTIFIER_CART_ADD_CART_END');
 </pre>

-In procedural code (or not inside a class that `extends base`) use the global `$zco_notifier` object.
+In procedural code (or outside of a class that `extends base`) use the global `$zco_notifier` object.
 For example, inside the `zen_mail` function this event is triggered, which allows a plugin to update the sent email format:

 <pre>  $zco_notifier->notify('NOTIFY_EMAIL_DETERMINING_EMAIL_FORMAT', $to_email_address, $customers_email_format, $module);
 </pre>

-Consult the [list of built-in notifiers](/dev/code/notifiers_list) for further reference.

-All of this notifying is all well and good, but how does this help developers?

 ### Observe and Prosper